-Today I will be showing how you can create a custom sort list in Excel, and then use it.
+Today I will be showing how to perform custom sort in Excel.
+To perform a custom sort, you can use the default custom list, or you can create a custom sort list, and then use it.

 While working in Excel, sometimes we have to sort a data set in ascending order.
 Sometimes we have to sort them in descending order.
 These are accomplished pretty conveniently using Excel toolbar options or formulas.